Azure/azure-sdk-for-net/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents/samples/SampleMappingClaimsWithNuGet.md

-## Sample of Mapping claims using ADFS
+## Sample of Mapping claims using NuGet

 Below is sample code for adding a string and string array as two new claims to the response with the NuGet
 ```csharp